-Worldwide economic conditions remain uncertain due to various developments including the decision by the United Kingdom to initiate the formal procedure of withdrawal from the EU (often referred to as "Brexit"), current economic challenges in Asia and other disruptions to global and regional economies and markets.
+Worldwide economic conditions remain uncertain due to various developments including the decision by the United Kingdom ("UK") to initiate the formal procedure of withdrawal from the EU (often referred to as "Brexit"), current economic challenges in Asia and other disruptions to global and regional economies and markets.

-Brexit has created significant uncertainty about the future relationship between the United Kingdom and the EU, including with respect to the laws and regulations that will apply as the United Kingdom determines which EU laws to replace or replicate in the event of a withdrawal.
-From a regulatory perspective, the United Kingdom's withdrawal from the EU could give rise to significant complexity and risks.
-In addition, the exact terms of the United Kingdom's withdrawal and the laws and regulations that will apply after the United Kingdom withdraws from the EU may affect manufacturing sites that hold an EU manufacturing authorization issued by the United Kingdom competent authorities.
+Brexit has created significant uncertainty about the future relationship between the UK and the EU, including with respect to the laws and regulations that will apply as the UK determines which EU laws to replace or replicate in the event of a withdrawal.
+From a regulatory perspective, the UK's withdrawal from the EU could give rise to significant complexity and risks.